Friday, October 25, 2013

 Oh good!
 More photos of plaster going on the walls.
 That's so very exciting.

 While all this activity was going on, we shopped.
 Choosing lighting fixtures that hopefully would not rust or corrode, or cost a bazillion dollars in electricity to operate.
-Picking out plumbing fixtures, and tile, and kitchen cabinets.
-The easy jobs, the fun jobs you say.
+Picking out plumbing fixtures, tile, and kitchen cabinets.
+The easy jobs, the fun jobs, you say.

 Well, not exactly.
 Cancun building supply stores do not carry a lot of inventory.
-Very little on the display floor is actually for sale, instead items must be ordered with a wait of ten days to eight weeks.
+Very little on the display floor is actually for sale; instead, items must be ordered with a wait of ten days to eight weeks.
 We needed three matching bathroom mirrors, and only found two.
-We wanted three matching bathrooms sinks, and again, only found two.
+We wanted three matching bathroom sinks, and again, only found two.
 We learned to be very flexible in what we had envisioned, settling for the easy solution instead of a long wait in most cases.

 December 2007